yaylinda/scriptable/README.md

 ![DailyLogWidget](/images/DailyLogWidgetPreview.gif)

-### DailyLogAggregatorWidget
+## DailyLogAggregatorWidget
-Aggregates a subset of the fields in from `DailyLogWidget` and presents the data in charts / stats.
+Aggregates the data collected from `DailyLogWidget` and presents a subset of the aggregated data in a widget.

 ![DailyLogAggregators](/images/DailyLogAggregator.jpeg)